shunliz/AWS-certificate/withe-papers/serverless-architectures-with-aws-lambda.md

 The handler is a specific code method \(Java, C\#\) or function \(Node.js, Python\) that you’ve created and included in your package

+**The Event Object**

+When your Lambda function is invoked in one of the supported languages, one of the parameters provided to your handler function is an event object

+**The Context Object**

 ### Lambda Function Event Sources

 ### Lambda Function Configuration